developers-payu-latam/fv-sdk/README.md

 # Fraudvault SDK #

 With this SDK you will be able to integrate the Fraudvault services in a quick and easy way.
-To add the SDK dependency:
+To add the SDK dependency in your project:

 **Maven:**